phoqe/havelock/README.md

 ## CLI

-If you’re not interested in the programmatic API you can use the CLI version of Havelock.
+If you’re not interested in the programmatic API, you can use the CLI version of Havelock.
 You can install it globally using Yarn:

 ```sh
 yarn global add havelock
 ```

 The command `havelock` is now available globally throughout your system.
-You can see the available commands with:
+You can see the commands with:

 ```sh
 havelock --help